a-lurker/a-lurker.github.io/docs/rex-beckett-posts.md

 RexBeckett:

-One of the most frequent questions on this forum is How do I stop my scene running when… This has been asked and answered for many different types of condition and diligent searching will often find you a solution.
-To help newcomers to Vera, I am posting a few of the most common scenarios in this thread.
+One of the most frequent questions is: How do I stop my scene running when… This has been asked and answered for many different types of condition and diligent searching will often find you a solution.
+Here are some of the most common scenarios.

 The mechanism for preventing a scene running is simple: You insert Luup code into the scene that returns false if you want the scene blocked or true if you want to allow it to run.
 You can insert the code in a Trigger’s Luup event to allow or block only that trigger.
 You can also insert the code into the scene’s main LUUP tab where it will allow or block all triggers and manual operation.
 You can use a combination of both types for more complex scenarios.
 UI7 does not currently allow code to be attached to individual triggers so only the main Luup Code tab may be used.